Skip to content

 About Natural Stone

-Stone is an all-natural material that has been used in construction for thousands of years.
-It’s a product that adds both beauty and sophistication to any room it’s used in.
-There are three kinds of rock formations from which stone tile is eventually carved: sedimentary, igneous and metamorphic rock.
+Stone is an all-natural material used in construction for thousands of years.
+It’s a product that adds both beauty and sophistication to any room.
+There are three kinds of rock formations from which stone tile is eventually carved: sedimentary, igneous, and metamorphic rock.

-The distinctions between each come from the way in which they were formed.
+The distinctions between each come from how they were formed.

-• Sedimentary rock is formed when layers of biological deposits are compacted and crystallized over many, many years.
+- Sedimentary rock is formed when layers of biological deposits are compacted and crystallized over many years.
 Sandstone and limestone are examples of sedimentary rocks.

-To create natural stone tiles, rock is quarried from the earth, cut into slabs and then eventually into tiles.
-Manufactured stone tiles, while they contain natural stone elements, are actually synthetic products.
-They consist of stone fragments or chips that are suspended in a bonding material.
+To create natural stone tiles, rock is quarried from the earth, cut into slabs, and eventually into tiles.
+Manufactured stone tiles contain natural stone elements and are actually synthetic products.
+They consist of stone fragments or chips suspended in a bonding material.
 In general, manufactured stone tiles are more durable than natural stone.
-Stone tiles come from numerous different kinds of stone and are available in a host of colors, sizes and finishes.
+Stone tiles come from numerous different kinds of stone and are available in a host of colors, sizes, and finishes.

-To make natural stone tiles, large blocks of stone are first removed from rock quarries and then cut into slabs.
+Large stone blocks are first removed from rock quarries to make natural stone tiles and then cut into slabs.
 These slabs are cut even further to create individual tiles.
 Natural stone tiles are not manufactured; they are made from materials quarried from the earth.
 Because there is natural variation between different types of stone, there is also variation in the characteristics and appearance of individual tiles, depending on the type of stone used and the pattern of rock from which it was cut.
-Each tile is absolutely unique.
+Each tile is unique.

-Manufactured stone, also known as “agglomerate stone,” is a synthetic material.
+Manufactured stone, or “agglomerate stone,” is a synthetic material.
 It’s created by mixing natural stone chips with a binding agent, such as cement, epoxy resins, or polyester.
-This mixture creates an extremely hard, durable material.
+This mixture creates a tough, durable material.

 Yes – when it comes to the finish on stone tiles, there are many options.
 Different finishes can give entirely different looks to the same piece of stone.
 Your local Floor Store can show you examples of various stone finishes, including polished, honed, split-faced, tumbled, and more.

 Stone tiles come with two basic edge types.
-A bull-nosed edge is one that has a curved or rounded edge that has been polished.
-A straight edge, also polished, is a 90 degree tile edge.
+A bull-nosed edge has a curved or rounded edge that has been polished.
+A straight edge, also polished, is a 90-degree tile edge.

 Natural stone is a versatile product and can be installed in most rooms inside and outside the home.
 Because different stones have different properties, some types are preferred in specific settings.
-For instance, slate may be preferred for a patio or atrium, whereas travertine may be preferred for a family room or living room.
-If you aren’t sure what stone option would work best for you, feel free to contact your local Floor Store and an associate or design professional can walk you through the pros and cons of different products.
+For instance, the slate may be preferred for a patio or atrium, whereas the travertine may be preferred for a family or living room.
+If you aren’t sure what stone option would work best for you, contact your local Floor Store, and an associate or design professional can walk you through the pros and cons of different products.

 How can I keep my stone floor clean?